This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 When left alone, chickpeas can be bland.
 Yup, I’ll be the first to admit it.
 The round, slick shape doesn’t really hold onto flavor that well.
 But when used as a base, you take a run-of-the-mill item and transform it into something special.

 To make the base for the salad, I found that smashing the chickpeas works best.
-If you’re like me, you’ll have an old style potato masher laying around (and you’ll probably have found it at a flea market or antique store).
-I mean, they’re so versatile and who actually uses those for mashing potatoes?
+If you’re like me, you’ll have an old-style potato masher lying around (and you’ll probably have found it at a flea market or antique store).
+I mean, they’re so versatile.
+Who actually uses those for mashing potatoes?
 Mashing about 80% of the chickpeas to an almost paste-like consistency creates a base that will soak up all the flavors.
 Leaving approximately 20% of the chickpeas in smaller pieces still retains some much-needed texture.

 Hand holding a sandwich filled with chickpea salad and topped with lettuce and radish with extra half of sandwich sitting on wood board in background